klokworkai/klokworkai/README.md

 ## Origin

-This started as a side project to explore AI capabilities and how to make the most out of AI to boost productivity in Cloud Platform Engineering — and grew into something worth building properly.
+It all started as a side project to explore AI capabilities and to make the most out of it to boost productivity and reduce human workload in Cloud Platform Engineering and Developer workflows — and grew into something worth building properly.

 ---